 You can see when the Creme Eggs start to catch the heat because they get a little bubbly on the top, and soon after they’ll burn.
 This is one of the reasons to freeze the Creme Eggs, as well as them being frozen means they’re much less likely to dissolve into nothing.
 You can see how amazingly perfect they look in the pictures, and I can promise you its not nearly as nice with room temperature Creme Eggs!

-The extra chocolate in the Cookie Bars are optional, but I like having the extra flavours in there.
+The extra chocolate in the cookie bars are optional, but I like having the extra flavours in there.
 It does mean that there is a lot of chocolate to push into the amount of dough there is, but its worth it.
 I do admit that I just smooshed all the cookie dough ingredients together, with the chocolates, with my hands, and it worked!
+Enjoyyyy! x

 Creme Egg Cookie Bars!

-- In a larger bowl, melt the Butter.
-Add in the two Sugars, and whisk for about 2 minutes so the sugar starts to dissolve and the mixture is smooth.
-Add in the Egg and the Vanilla, and whisk again briefly till smooth.
+- In a larger bowl, melt the butter.
+Add in the two sugars, and whisk for about 2 minutes so the sugar starts to dissolve and the mixture is smooth.
+Add in the egg and the vanilla, and whisk again briefly until smooth.

-- In another bowl, add in the Cocoa Powder, Plain Flour, Bicarbonate, Salt, and Cornflour.
-Whisk together till distributed evenly!
+- In another bowl, add in the cocoa powder, plain flour, bicarbonate, salt, and cornflour.
+Whisk together until distributed evenly!
 Beat the two mixtures together.